AndyHum/Airline_Delay_Analysis_and_Prediction/Final Project Plan.md

 ---

-- From where to where.
+- From Boston to where.
 When is the best day(dalay possibility), best time, best airline

 ---